Growth, healing: New CEO faces twin tests at India's Infosys

 Shares in Infosys closed 2.8 percent higher on Monday following Parekh’s appointment as markets welcomed the board’s move to tap an industry veteran with both deep experience in leading a consulting firm and knowledge of the Indian IT model.

-But investors remain concerned about how he will deal with potential strains in the relationship with the founders, which cost Infosys billions of dollars in market capitalization earlier this year.
+But investors remain concerned about how he will deal with potential strains in the relationship with the founders, which cost Infosys billions of dollars in market capitalisation earlier this year.

 “The incoming CEO will have to maintain a good rapport with the founders and take care of corporate governance,” said R.K.
 Gupta, managing director at Taurus Asset Management, which owns shares in Infosys.
 “I believe both the CEO and founders will be cautious in their dealings with one another.”